light156/multi-ancestry-COJO/README.md

 chmod +x manc_cojo
 ```

-If it still fails to run, your system may not be compatible with the precompiled binary.
-In that case, please follow the build steps (which is quite simple) below or contact us for assistance.
+or choose to build the program by yourself by following the steps below (which is quite simple), or contact us for assistance.

+Our program mainly targets Linux servers, but we also include ready-to-use executables for macOS and Windows in the `bin_macOS_win` folder.
+They were compiled and tested on macOS 15.3.2 and Windows 11.
+If you run into compatibility issues on any system, feel free to reach out and we are very happy to help.

 ### Verify installation